click2cloud-ashwin/Documentation/installation-guides/arktos_deployment_on_gce_using_ubuntu_image.md

 # Setup a multi-node Arktos cluster using Ubuntu or custom image on GCE

-This document outlines the steps to deploy arktos cluster on GCE.
+This document outlines the steps to deploy arktos cluster on GCE from remote workstation machine.
+User will need to run following steps on workstation machine (the recommended instance size should be atleast ```16 CPU and 32GB RAM``` and the storage size should be ```150GB``` or more)

 ### Prerequisites